AndroidDeveloperLB/RootHelper/README.md

 The first can only be used in background thread, and the other can be called on the UI thread.

-After you got root privilege, you can perform root operations, using any of those :
+After you got root privilege, you can perform root operations (only on background thread), using any of those :

     public List<String> runCommands(@NonNull final List<String> commands)
     or